the sundial press

 Admired, amongst others, by E.M.
 Forster and Walter de la Mare, Forrest Reid brought to literature something new, creating a world unlike any world that has been created before, a vision and a perception of beauty, previously unexpressed.

-From the opening line of Demophon, the reader is transported to Greece; and, for the duration of one year, he never once leaves the "golden isles": "Beyond the grove of laurels sacred to Artemis lay a blue, crinkled sea.
-It glittered dazzingly in the hot sunshine; and far out in the bay where water and sky met, the dark rocks of Salarnis rose like a dream-land, because a God had dropped a haze about them."
+From the opening line of Demophon, the reader is transported to Greece; and, for the duration of one year, he never once leaves the “golden isles”.
 Details drawn from the everyday life of an agricultural people give an earthiness to this imaginative tale.
-Keleos, Demophon's father, on the threshold of old age, seems like a figure of Father Time as he walks home with his daughter, who "rubbed a dirty hand" across a "very dirty face."
-His "beard was grizzled, his skin tanned like leather, and the sweat ran in beads from the roots of his matted hair."
+Keleos, Demophon’s father, on the threshold of old age, seems like a figure of Father Time as he walks home with his daughter, who “rubbed a dirty hand” across a “very dirty face.”
+His “beard was grizzled, his skin tanned like leather, and the sweat ran in beads from the roots of his matted hair.”
 Reid captures with this figure of venerable old age with a child by the hand the simplicity of a rustic character who takes his nobility from the earth itself.
-Again, in an image of fields "yellow with ripened corn" until "the spirit of the great earth mother passed over them changing their color," Reid paints a description of earth's fertility and bounty.
+Again, in an image of fields “yellow with ripened corn” until “the spirit of the great earth mother passed over them changing their colour,” Reid paints a description of earth’s fertility and bounty.

 Within Demophon's educational odyssey, Reid thematically structures a search for spiritual meaning as a search for a divine friend.
 Like each of Reid's imaginative, exceptional boy heroes, Demophon is marked by "a touch of the divine" that makes him different from ordinary boys.
 Demeter, the goddess earth mother, saved him from death by anointing his body in fire which purged grossness and sensuality from it.
 Because his mother Metanira interrupted the deification process, Demophon feels incomplete and lonely; and, when his cosmic and personal loneliness cries for companionship, his desire brings Hermes from the woods.
 Hermes, a boy of Demophon's age, is first called brother and later friend; he appears whenever Demophon needs him; and by the end of the story Hermes promises to remain forever with him.
 To Demophon, Hermes is "the most wonderful person in the world.
 He could make toys out of wood or clay or pomegranate skin; he made a pipe of hemlock stalks (binding the hollow stems with white wax), and when it was finished he showed Demophon how to blow out of it musical sounds, He taught him how to throw a spinning quoit; he taught him how to run and leap and wrestle and box and swim; he turned the sylvan glade into a green gymnasium and Demophon himself into the smallest of small athletes."